fosslight/fosslight-guide-en/scanner/1_prechecker.md

     - Print file list that both has copyright and license(excluded from Adding)
     - Add input copyright and license to missing file(s) using -c and -l option
     - Add donwload location to file(s) in input path or file using -u option

+### 🔖 download mode
+1. Find the sbom-info.yaml in the path and download the written license in the yaml file as a each text file
+2. Download with a representative license when using the -l option
+    -  If a representative license file (LICENSE, LICENSE.txt, etc.) already exists, do not create a representative license file
+    -  If a representative license file does not exist, create the license text file as a LICENSE file